samiranghosh04/sea-js/README.md

 ## Installation

 As of 6th August 00:37 (IST) the framework isnt published on npm yet.
-That would be happening before 14th.
 Until then just fork and clone the repo, and hit npm i to install the dev dependencies and then use npm link to try it out.

 ## Basic Usage